 - is a carer or relative of a dependant individual who is in Queensland; and

-- is required to travel to Queensland to assist, care or support for the dependent individual.
+- is required to travel to Queensland to assist, care or support for the dependant individual.

 - Any dependant individual, who: